Handy-Harry/esphome-hcpbridge-lan/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/mapero/esphome-hcpbridge/build.yaml)

+This contribution is intended to use with a wt32-eth01, to be able to connect it via a LAN cable without using WiFi.

-This is a esphome-based adaption of the HCPBridge.
-Credits for the initial development of the HCPBridge go to [Gifford47](https://github.com/Gifford47/HCPBridgeMqtt), [hkiam](https://github.com/hkiam/HCPBridge) and all the other guys contributed.
+This is a esphome-based adaption of the adaption of the HCPBridge.
+Credits for the initial development of the HCPBridge go to [mapero](https://github.com/mapero/esphome-hcpbridge), [Gifford47](https://github.com/Gifford47/HCPBridgeMqtt), [hkiam](https://github.com/hkiam/HCPBridge) and all the other guys contributed.

 ## Usage